Primary tabs

 Thesis / Dissertation

-The dissertation will be submitted during Easter full term and should be between 15,000 and 20,000 words (including footnotes but excluding bibliography).
+The dissertation will be submitted during Easter full term and should be between 15,000 and 20,000 words.
 It counts for 60 per cent of the final mark.
 If the examiners consider it necessary, they may conduct an oral examination on the dissertation.

 Essays

-The core course is assessed by means of an essay of no more than 5,000 words on a topic chosen from a prescribed list of questions, which is distributed by the MPhil office in the first week of Lent term.
+The core course is assessed by means of an essay of no more than 5,000 words on a topic chosen from a prescribed list of questions, which is distributed by the MPhil office.
 The option courses are generally assessed by means of an essay of not more than 5,000 words (some option courses may vary slightly).
-The core course essay and option course essay each count for 20 per cent of the final mark and are submitted in the Lent term.
+The core course essay and option course essay each count for 20 per cent of the final mark.

-A compulsory practice essay on a topic related to the dissertation is to be submitted in the Lent term.
+A compulsory practice essay on a topic related to the dissertation is to be submitted in addition to the core and option course essays.
 This essay does not count towards the final mark but a pass mark of above 60 should be obtained.
-Any student who does not attain a pass mark at the first attempt will be required to re-submit.
+Any student who does not attain a pass mark at the first attempt may be required to re-submit.

 Written examination